How Far Can Camels Go? Exploring the State of Instruction Tuning on Open Resources: Evaluation Setup

 \subsection{Model-Based Evaluation using GPT-4}

-To evaluate the open-ended instructability, we first adopt a model-based approach introduced in AlpacaFarm~\citep{dubois2023alpacafarm}.
+To evaluate the open-ended instructability, we first adopt a model-based approach introduced in AlpacaEval~\citep{alpaca_eval}.
 The test set consists of 805 instructions, with 252 instructions from the Self-Instruct evaluation \cite{wang2022selfinstruct}, 188 from the Open Assistant evaluation \cite{kopf2023openassistant}, 129 from the helpful evaluation by Anthropic \cite{bai2022training}, 80 from the Vicuna evaluation \cite{vicuna2023}, and 156 from the Koala evaluation \cite{geng2023koala}.

 We use their simulated GPT-4 annotator, which computes the win rate of the testing model as judged by GPT-4 when compared to the outputs produced by \instructgpt{003}.
-Unlike AlpacaFarm, which limits the output length to 300 tokens, we allow all models to generate up to 2048 tokens, in order to avoid many cut-off generations and make the model comparison fairer.
-We then prompt GPT-4 to choose a model generation from the two choices.
-When doing pairwise comparisons with GPT-4, the orders of model outputs are randomized to avoid position bias during evaluation \citep{wang2023large}.
+We use the AlpacaEval codebase and prompts \citep{alpaca_eval} to make our scores directly comparable to those on the AlpacaEval leaderboard\footnote{\href{https://tatsu-lab.github.io/alpaca_eval/}{https://tatsu-lab.github.io/alpaca\_eval/}} When doing pairwise comparisons with GPT-4, the orders of model outputs are randomized to avoid position bias during evaluation \citep{wang2023large}.
+We do not evaluate vanilla \llama{} models due to them having little instruction-following ability without further prompt engineering.